 - The importance of property maintenance can never be underestimated.
 And it gets even more important where vacant buildings are concerned.
 The most important thing here is to make it a point of servicing the various systems periodically – sprinkler, fire protection, detection systems etc. etc. This can be done, say on a quarterly basis, so as to keep the systems in working order.

-- Clean the gutters and insulate the pipes to prevent leaks that might otherwise go unnoticed resulting in serious damage.
+- Clean the gutters and insulate the pipes to prevent leaks that might otherwise go unnoticed resulting in serious damage and use a dump system to keep the property clean, Click for more info about renting a dumpster in Orlando FL.

-- Caulk cracks and seams on all doors and window frames.
+- Caulk cracks and seams on all doors and the frames of double hung windows.
 The same goes for vents, siding, and roofs.
 What this does is make the building more energy-efficient while also shielding it from damages caused by weather.
+You can opt for vent free gas logs to avoid further damage.

 - It’s a good idea to conduct frequent walkthroughs around the property.
 This can be done at various intervals of the day, and it helps spot any ‘developments’ that may have occurred.
 Regardless of the property’s location, see to it that it is inspected at least once a week.